alexlangberg/node-goldwasher-aws-lambda/README.md

 A version of [goldwasher](https://www.npmjs.org/package/goldwasher) that runs as a module on AWS Lambda.
 Uses [goldwasher-needle](https://www.npmjs.org/package/goldwasher-needle) for requests.

 ## Installation
 This module installs as a module on AWS Lambda, as a zip file.
+You can either just download the zip from ```/dist``` and upload it via your AWS console or install it via aws-cli.
+The first one might not always work so the method with aws-cli described below is recommended:
 ```
 npm install goldwasher-aws-lambda
 cd node_modules/goldwasher-aws-lambda/dist/